 - Personalized learning that allows them to use their strengths

-- Relevance to people, to them
+- Relevance to people and to themselves

-Sources of Stress at Home and at School
+Sources of Stress at Home and School

 - When people jump to negative conclusions